INL/corpus-frontend/README.md

   </details>

 - <details>
-    <summary>[Results/Hits] Enable an audio player for spoken corpora</summary>
+    <summary>[Results/Hits] Enable custom inserts in concordances, such as an audio player for spoken corpora</summary>

-    This will create small play buttons in concordances, allowing the user to listen to the fragment.
+    The following example will create small play buttons in concordances, allowing the user to listen to the fragment.
 We use this feature in the `CGN (Corpus Gesproken Nederlands)` corpus.

     ![](docs/img/concordance_audio_player.png)